jmahabal/movie-diversity-cli/README.md

 are not as relevant (though definitely still important!)
 The output distribution is then displayed to the user.

-For picking a random movie the program makes a call to a [Datasette]() JSON API with a list of a 100 poopular movies.
+For picking a random movie the program makes a call to a [Datasette](https://github.com/simonw/datasette) JSON API with a list of a 100 popular movies.
 From there it filters the list to only movies from after 1975, in order to make sure that we have enough data for an analysis.
 It then picks a random movie from that list and feeds it into the main function.

 # The future